Master’s (Doctoral) Programs in Global Studies

-Each semester up to fifteen applicants are admitted to the MA degree programs and one or two applicants admitted to pursue a Ph.D.degree.
-The student body consists of international students and Japanese nationals with varied cultural backgrounds.
-Additionally, a few students are admitted each year as MEXT (Ministry of Education, Culture, Sports and Science Technology) research students, with the expectation that they will apply for the MA or Ph.D. degree programs.
-The small number of students encourages close student-faculty interaction.
+GPGS faculty members hold advanced degrees from leading universities and are internationally active researchers.
+The curriculum is supported by affiliated professors from other postgraduate programs in the university, as well as adjunct professors.
+These lecturers represent over a dozen nationalities, ensuring rich and diverse viewpoints and experiences.
+Each semester up to fifteen applicants are admitted to the M.A. programs and one or two applicants are admitted to the Ph.D. programs.
+The student body consists of international students and Japanese nationals from a variety of cultural backgrounds.
+In addition, a small number of students are admitted each year as MEXT(Ministry of Education, Culture, Sports, Science and Technology) research fellows, wishing to continue on to the M.A. or Ph.D. programs.
+The small number of students ensures close student-faculty interaction.

 Curriculum

-Five degrees are offered.
-The M.A. and Ph.D. in Global Studies focus on the study of global issues from social science and humanities perspectives.
-Courses and student research cross disciplines and include topics such as Japanese politics, climate change, international relations, democracy and media, human rights, religion, racial discrimination, health, gender, sexuality, emotions, and food studies.
-The M.A. in International Business and Development Studies emphasizes the acquisition of analytical skills to deal with a range of contemporary global business and development problems, with a strong focus on Japan and Asia.
-The M.A. and Ph.D in Japanese Studies offer an integrated and interdisciplinary approach to the study of both historical and contemporary aspects of Japanese history, literature, religion, art history, society, and culture.
+The interdisciplinary courses and students’ research of the M.A. and Ph.D. in Global Studies cover topics such as Japanese politics, climate change, international relations, democracy and the media, human rights, religion, racism, health, gender, emotionalism, immigration, citizenship, and food studies.
+The M.A. in International Business and Development Studie focuses on the acquisition of analytical skills to deal with a range of contemporary global business and development issues, with an emphasis on Japan and other Asian regions.
+The M.A. and Ph.D. in Japanese Studies provides an integrated and interdisciplinary approach to the study of both historical and contemporary aspects of Japanese history, literature, religion, visual culture, and society.

-After completing the MA degree, students find employment in a wide range of fields inside and outside of Japan, including public and private sectors, academic institutions, and non-profit organizations.
+After completing the M.A. students find careers in a wide range of fields in Japan and abroad, including the public and private sectors, academic institutions, and non-profit organizations.

 Program Features